simondlevy/MulticopterSim/README.md

 [here](https://docs.unrealengine.com/latest/INT/GettingStarted/RecommendedSpecifications/)
 for the minimum requirements recommended by Unreal Engine.

-You will also need some sort of game controller.
-Because MulticopterSim is meant to simulate flying an actual micro quadcopter, MulticopterSim does not support flying by keyboard.
-We are currently supporting the following
+For a realistic flying experience, you will also likely want some sort of game controller or R/C transmitter.
+We are currently supporting the following controllers:
-controllers:
-* FrSky Taranis TX9 RC transmitter with mini USB cable
-* Spektrum transmitter with WS1000 wireless simulator dongle

 * PS4 controller
 * XBox 360 controller clone
 * PS3 controller clone
 * Logitech Extreme Pro 3D joystick
 * Logitech F310 gamepad
+* FrSky Taranis TX9 RC transmitter with mini USB cable
+* Spektrum transmitter with WS1000 wireless simulator dongle

 ## Toolchain